PacktPublishing/Multi-Paradigm-Programming-with-Modern-Cpp-daytime/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
-.C++ developers, both beginners and professionals.
+C++ developers, both beginners and professionals.
 Beginners will learn some of the best practices and get a deeper understanding of C++.
 The pros will strengthen their skills and get a better understanding of some topics that are not covered in popular literature.
 And everyone who wants to become proficient with the new features of C++20, will find this course interesting.

 ## Related Products
 * [C# 8.0 and .NET Core 3.0 – Modern Cross-Platform Development - Fourth Edition](https://www.packtpub.com/in/mobile/c-8-0-and-net-core-3-0-modern-cross-platform-development-fourth-edition)